 From 1959, he was founder and head of the animation department TVA Dupuis in Brussels, which also employed Francis Bertrand, Vivian Miessen, Jean Delire and cameraman Raoul Cauvin, among other people.
-Ryssack was the director of three classic productions, 'Teeth is Money' (1962), 'Le Crocodile Majuscule' (1964) and 'Cinemaman' (1966), and also on 'Mr Magoo' films and the first installments of the famous cartoon adaptations of Peyo's 'Smurfs'.
+The studio was launched as a competitor to the Belvision Studios, which Tintin-publisher Raymond Leblanc had founded in 1956.
+Ryssack was the director of three classic TVA productions, 'Teeth is Money' (1962), 'Le Crocodile Majuscule' (1964) and 'Cinemaman' (1966), and also for the 'Mr Magoo' films and the first installments of the famous cartoon adaptations of Peyo's 'Smurfs' in 1961.

 From 1959, Ryssack also published his first comic stories in the publisher's magazine Spirou.
 He made several mini-books in cooperation with Maurice Rosy (the '1127' series), Devos, De Gieter and Yvan Delporte, as well as a series of short stories.
-In 1960, he created his first continuing story in cooperation with a certain M. Finas, starring the character 'Patrick Lourpidon'.
-In 1968-1969 followed 'Arthur & Léopold', a gag series about two flees, and one of the first writing credits of Raoul Cauvin.
+In 1960, he created his first continuing story from a script by a certain M. Finas, starring the character 'Patrick Lourpidon'.
+In 1968-1969 followed 'Arthur & Léopold', a gag series about two fleas, and one of the first writing credits of Raoul Cauvin.

 He left the animation studios in 1968 to become chief of staff at Dupuis, but decided to focus on his career as a freelance comic artist in 1970.
-He created the comic about ship boy 'Brammetje Bram' for the Dutch comics magazine Sjors from 1970 to 1975.
+Through Yvan Delporte, he found an important client in the Dutch publishing house VNU.
+He created the comic about ship boy 'Brammetje Bram' for their comics magazine Sjors from 1970 to 1975, as a replacement for Marcel Remacle's 'Ouwe Niek' ('Vieux Nick').
 The crew of pirate ship De Zeemadelief ("The Seadaisy") was completed by captain Knevel de Killer, the cat Knarf, the Chinese cook So-Wi-So, the alcoholic ship's doctor Salver Quak and the Viking Driek.
 During the first two years, editor Frans Buissink was responsible for the scripts, followed by another story by Jacques Bakker and short stories with Piet Hein Broenland and Michel Noirret.
 Few stories of Ryssack's Sjors period were eventually published in book format, while one story was published in France under the title 'Les aventures de Brieuc Briand' by Albin Michel in 1976.

 Eddy Ryssack then focused on commercial artwork and graphic design, including several engravings and architectural designs.
-He was the first president of the guild of Flemish comic artists in the early 1970s and one of the founders of the Belgian Comic Strip Center in Brussels.
+Together with Danny De Laet and Berck he was the co-initiator and the first president of the guild of Flemish comic artists (Stripgilde) in 1978.
+He was also one of the founders of the Belgian Comic Strip Center in Brussels.
+Ryssack oversaw the proceedings on the Dutch-language side, while Guy Dessicy took care of the French-language side.
 This museum opened its doors in the old Magasins Waucquez department store building designed by Victor Horta in the Rue des Sables in October 1989.
-Ryssack also designed the museum's mascot, 'Le Chevalier de la Bulle', of course in his typical elastic and expressive drawing style.
+Ryssack also designed the museum's mascot, 'Le Chevalier de la Bulle', naturally in his typical elastic and expressive drawing style.
 He had to retire from his activities in 1994 because of health reasons and passed away from a heart attack on 8 January 2004.